kubernetes/kubernetes/docs/application-troubleshooting.md

 you need to delete Pods, adjust resource requests, or add new nodes to your cluster.

 You are using ```hostPort```.
 When you bind a Pod to a ```hostPort``` there are a limited number of places that pod can be scheduled.
-In most cases, ```hostPort``` is unnecesary, try using a Service object to expose your Pod.
+In most cases, ```hostPort``` is unnecessary, try using a Service object to expose your Pod.
 If you do require
 ```hostPort``` then you can only schedule as many Pods as there are nodes in your Kubernetes cluster.